hawkinslabdev/portwayapi/README.md

 ## 🛣️ Roadmap

-[ ] Fix the webhook implementation, which now causes a 404.
+- [ ] Fix the webhook implementation, which now causes a 404.
+- [ ] Implement more detailed logging.

 ---